mobxjs/mobx-react-lite/README.md

 ## Observer batching

+_Note: configuring observer batching is only needed when using `mobx-react-lite` 2.0.* or 2.1.*.
+From 2.2 onward it will be configured automatically based on the availability of react-dom / react-native packages_

 [Check out the elaborate explanation](https://github.com/mobxjs/mobx-react/pull/787#issuecomment-573599793).

 In short without observer batching the React doesn't guarantee the order component rendering in some cases.
 We highly recommend that you configure batching to avoid these random surprises.